Valery Khalilov

-Valery Mikhaylovich Khalilov (Валерий Михайлович Халилов; 30 January 1952 – 25 December 2016) was an Uzbek-born Russian military band conductor and composer.
-A lieutenant general in the Russian military, he was the Senior Director of Music of the Military Band Service of the Armed Forces of Russia, most famously conducting the massed Russian military bands at the annual "Victory Day" parade held in the Moscow's Red Square a record 14 times.
+Valery Mikhailovich Khalilov (Валерий Михайлович Халилов; 30 January 1952 – 25 December 2016) was an Uzbek-born Russian military band conductor and composer.
+A lieutenant general in the Russian military, he was the Senior Director of Music of the Military Band Service of the Armed Forces of Russia and Chief Military Conductor, most famously conducting the massed Russian military bands at the annual "Victory Day" parade held in the Moscow's Red Square a record 14 times.
 He died when the plane he was on, en route to Syria, crashed into the Black Sea off Sochi, Russia.

 Early life and education

-Khalilov was born on 30 January 1952 into a family famous for producing military conductors in the city of Termez, located in what is now Uzbekistan.
-His father Mikhail Nikolayevich Khalilov was a career officer in the Soviet Border Troops.
-At the age of four, he began to compose his own music.
-A career officer, he graduated from the Moscow Military Musicians School at the age of 11.
-From 1970 to 1975 he was on the conducting faculty of the Moscow State Conservatory Tchaikovsky (class of Professor GP Alyavdin).
+Khalilov was born on 30 January 1952 into a Crimean-Tatar family famous for producing military conductors in the city of Termez, located in what is now Uzbekistan.
+His mother Klavdiya Vasilievna Vinogradova and father Mikhail Nikolayevich Khalilov was a career officer serving as a military conductor in the Soviet Border Troops.
+He later on was accepted into the Moscow Military Music College where he studied and played the clarinet among many other instruments, he often described it as a hard environment and that he missed home, he graduated at the age of 23.
+From 1970 to 1975 he was on the conducting faculty of the Moscow State Tchaikovsky Conservatory (class of Professor GP Alyavdin).